kooya3/Elsa-portfolio/README.md

 # or
 pnpm
 ```
- optimize and load Inter, a custom Google Font.
+ and load Inter, a custom Google Font.

 ## Learn More